 A week of remote learning has come and gone, leaving a city full of exhausted parents and restless kids in its wake.
 Homeschooling is a daunting prospect at any time, and especially when you’ve got about 100,000 other things on your mind—from quarantine concerns to caring for sick loved ones to managing your own work-from-home schedule or coping with sudden unemployment.
 We hope these top tips from Katharine Hill, M.S., M.A.T., will offer some...

 Park Slope Parents has more than a dozen PSP Guides—comprehensive resources compiled from crowdsourced and expert wisdom to help you through all stages of the parenting journey.

-The full PSP Guides Library is available at no cost to PSP members, and non-members can purchase individual guides for a small fee.
-If you're a parent in Brooklyn who wants access to all of the guides for free, plus dozens of forums tailored to your parenting journey...
+The PSP Guides Library is available at a reduced price to PSP members, and non-members can also purchase guides for a small fee.
+If you're a parent in Brooklyn who wants access to all of the guides at reduced cost, plus dozens of forums tailored to your parenting...

 Each year, Park Slope Parents members contribute their reviews for their kids’ daycares, preschools, and pre-k facilities to help fellow families who are considering where to enroll their children.
 If you’re in the thick of the research and application process, read on for members’ answers to the question: “What advice would you give to people who are researching and choosing a program for their kids?”

 Looking for more support on everything...